Trillium Resort and Spa hosts Allison and Scott’s winter wedding in Port Sydney

 Pro Tip for future Brides Planning their Day

 There are several options when it comes to selecting where you would like to get ready the morning of your wedding.
 The popular choices are the Falling Water cabin, the upstairs room over the main lodge reception area and the Trillium Spa.
-I’ve shot in each of these locations at Trillium and each have their own benefits however my recommendation — follow Allison’s lead and give the fellas one of the lodges up on the hill and book the Trillium Spa lodge for you and your girls!
+I’ve shot in each of these locations at Trillium and each have their own benefits however my recommendation — follow Allison’s lead and book the Trillium Spa lodge for you and your girls!

 The Spa has two floors, the bottom floor is super-spacious with a large stone fireplace, large comfy couches and huge windows.
 From a wedding photographer’s point of view, this is gold Jerry!
 The upstairs has another large room with some fancy furniture and another larger set of windows.
 You and your bridesmaids will love all the room you’ll have to roam while they get ready.
 Plus it’s away from all the other cabins and main lodge providing plenty of privacy.